etldrz/webscraper-polish/docs/readme.md

 | ---- | ----------- | ------ |
 | Santa Claus | Toy Factory | Industry |

 Output will be in the form of an Excel file (.xlsx) containing all output that the tool was able to get.
-There is an information pdf in the docs file, also accessible through the GUI.
+There is an information pdf in the docs folder, also accessible through the GUI.